Etheric Studies Glossary of Terms

 Lucidity: If consciousness is about awareness, lucidity is about clarity of awareness.
 Lucidity is the degree to which we are able to clearly sense information from our mostly unconscious mind.
 In the Seeker’s Way, the objective is to more clearly experience the actual nature of reality.
 That is to say the seeker learns to be more lucid.

 Lucidity Spectrum: As people seek to gain awareness of their spiritual nature and who work to better align their worldview with the actual nature of reality are thought to become more lucid.
 That is, they more clearly sense the actual nature of reality.
 Lucid sensing is a continuum of clarity from some natural sensing, through flashes of insight and on to clarity that converges on actual.
-See the Temperament Mediated Perception Diagram.
+See the Temperament Mediated Perception Diagram below.

 M